threedy-io/webvis-angular-typescript/README.md

 This sample example is based on [webvis API](https://docs.threedy.io/3.6.1/index.html) and the [Angular documentation](https://angular.io/start).

+### Prerequisites

+Make sure Angular is installed globally with `npm install -g @angular/cli`.
+This is necessary to then run `ng build webvis-angular-lib`, which builds the webvis library.

-- Setup
+### Setup

 In the project directory, run:

-  - `npm install`

-    - To install all the dependencies.
+- `npm install` to install all the dependencies.

-  - `npm start`

-        - to build a development build of the demonstator app and start a development webserver.
+- `npm start` to build a development version of the demonstator app and start a local development server.
 It watches for changes on the demonstrator project and hot reloads the app.

-        - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-  - `ng build webvis-angular-lib`

-        - To build the webvis library : Please note that it should be build beforehand.

 ## Technical details